lsereda/Renderer/README.md

 # Renderer
+Simple 3d render engine made in Java using Swing library.

 Use sliders to rotate object.

 To add new object to render engine just write method like one from ObjectExamples class and invoke it in main function.